Waterblast Beach Festival Announces New Dates For 2024

-The Waterblast Festival is a music and water-themed festival held on beaches all around the world.
+The Waterblast Festival is the largest music and water-themed festival held on beaches all around the world.

 Songkran in Thai means to 'move' or 'change place'.
 At some point in Thailand's history, Songkran integrated with the Water Festival, which historically occurred on the day when the sun changed position in the zodiac.
-The Thai people believe that water is spiritually purifying; it cleanses grievances from the past year and blesses you with fortune and happiness for the year ahead.
+The Thai people believe that water is spiritually purifying; it cleanses you of any bad luck or grievances from the past year and blesses you with fortune and happiness for the year ahead.

 The festival`s activities include fighting with water guns, a swimming pool party, and fancy performances by the biggest music artists in the world.